shadow/shadow/docs/design_2x.md

 to override functions in other shared libraries (e.g., system call wrapper functions from libc) by supplying identically named functions with alternative implementations inside the shim.
-Note that preloading works on dynamically linked calls to libc system call wrappers, but not on statically linked calls made from inside of libc or made using a `syscall` instruction.
+Note that preloading works on dynamically linked function calls (e.g., to libc system call wrappers), but not on statically linked function calls (e.g. those made from inside of libc) or system calls made using a `syscall` instruction.

-- seccomp: System calls that are not preloadable are intercepted using the kernel's seccomp facility.
-The shim of each managed process installs a seccomp filter that traps all system calls (except those made in the shim) and a handler function to handle the trapped system calls.
-This facility has a very small overhead because it involves running the installed filter in kernel mode, but we infrequently incur this overhead in practice since most system calls are preloadable.
+- seccomp: System calls that are not interceptable via preloading are intercepted using the kernel's seccomp facility.
+The shim of each managed process installs a seccomp filter that traps all system calls (except those made from the shim) and a handler function to handle the trapped system calls.
+This facility has a very small overhead because it involves running the installed filter in kernel mode, but we infrequently incur this overhead in practice since most system calls are interceptable via the more efficient preloading method.

 ## Emulating System Calls